 Adjustable rollers behind the base grille enable you to move the refrigerator away from the wall for cleaning.
-These rollers should be set so the refrigerator rests firmly on the floor with the front raised just enough that the doors close easily when opened about halfway.
-Specially designed door hinges lift both doors slightly when opened; the force of gravity helps close them automatically.
+These rollers should be set so the refrigerator rests firmly on the floor.
+To assure that the doors will close automatically from a halfway-open position, there is a built-in tilt from the front to the back of the cabinet.
+Side-by-side refrigerators also have specially designed door hinges that lift both doors slightly when opened, allowing the force of gravity to help close them securely.